Austria

 Bad Ischl

-Bad Ischl is a historic town involving the long-reigning Emporer/King of the Austro-Hungarian Empire from 1848-1916, Franz Joseph I. He and his political affiliates would escape Vienna’s summer heat in to enjoy the tranquility of Bad Ischl, where they made decisions that would impact the world… such as the start of WWI
+Bad Ischl is a historic town involving the long-reigning Emporer/King of the Austro-Hungarian Empire from 1848-1916, Franz Joseph I. He and his political affiliates would escape Vienna’s summer heat to enjoy the tranquility of Bad Ischl, where they made decisions that would impact the world… such as the start of WWI

 There are numerous museums highlighting the history and life of Franz Joseph and his wife Elisabeth (“Sisi”), and of the salt industry that dominated the region’s economy for centuries.